pgdogdev/docs/docs/features/sharding/sharding-functions.md

 ### Schema-to-shard mapping

-Schemas are mapped to their shards in [pgdog.toml], for example:
+Schemas are mapped to their shards in [pgdog.toml](../../configuration/pgdog.toml/sharded_schemas.md), for example:

 ```toml
 [[sharded_schemas]]